The Muonic Portal to Vector Dark Matter:connecting precision muon physics, cosmology, and colliders: Introduction

 We abbreviate this realization as MPVDM from now on.
 The theoretical foundation of the MPVDM model is based on the FPVDM framework.
 The connection between the SM and dark sectors is established via Yukawa interactions involving both SM and VL muons.
 In addition to SM particles in the loop, $a_\mu$ receives contributions from new gauge bosons, scalars, and fermions in the MPVDM, which we have thoroughly evaluated and collectively refer to as \emph{New Physics} (NP) contributions.
 Using these results, we demonstrate that the MPVDM model has the potential to address both the $a_\mu $ anomaly and the DM problem simultaneously, leading to a specific new scenario with distinctive signatures.

-This paper is organized as follows: in~\Cref{sec:model}, we summarize the theoretical setup for the MPVDM.
-In~\Cref{sec:g-2}, we review the relevant expressions for $a_\mu$ and present the parameter space allowed by existing constraints.
-In~\Cref{sec:cosmo}, we examine the dark matter candidate and the surviving parameter space after applying cosmological bounds (relic density, direct, and indirect detection constraints).
-In~\Cref{sec:collider pheno}, we discuss collider limits from pair production of vector-like muon partners, leading to a $\mu^+\mu^- + E_{\mathrm{T}}^{\mathrm{miss}}$ signature.
-Additionally, we discuss a class of novel very appealing multi-lepton signatures, which represent a striking prediction of our model.
-In \Cref{sec:combined} we present the interplay between the $a_\mu$, collider, and DM constraints, narrowing the parameter space to a region where all bounds are simultaneously satisfied.
-Finally, we summarize our findings in~\Cref{sec:conclusions} and propose further directions to explore this model.
+This paper is organised as follows.
+In~\Cref{sec:model} we summarise the theoretical structure of the MPVDM framework.
+In~\Cref{sec:g-2} we review the relevant contributions to $a_\mu$ and identify the regions of parameter space compatible with current measurements. \Cref{sec:cosmo} examines the dark-matter candidate and the parameter space that survives cosmological constraints, including relic density, direct detection, and indirect detection bounds.
+In~\Cref{sec:collider pheno} we present collider limits derived from pair production of vector-like muon partners, leading to the characteristic $\mu^+\mu^- + \slashed{E}_T$ signature.
+We also outline a set of novel multi-lepton final states that arise uniquely in this model and constitute particularly striking LHC targets.
+In~\Cref{sec:combined} we analyse the interplay between the $a_\mu$, collider, and dark-matter constraints, isolating the region in which all bounds are simultaneously satisfied. \Cref{sec:benchmarks} summarises and discusses in detail the representative benchmark points that encapsulate the phenomenology of the model in both the short- and long-lived regimes.
+Finally, we summarise our findings in~\Cref{sec:conclusions} and discuss future directions for exploring the MPVDM framework.